cstamas/vertx-sisu/README.md

 In other words, these can be injected into your Verticles or components.

+Current limitation: each deploy verticle invocation will create isolated injector.

 ## `vertx-sisu-local` module

 Heavily inspired by Vert.x `vertx-service-factory`.
 Provides following prefix: